JalexSocial/Rizzy/docs/Rizzy.Nonce.RizzyNonceProvider.GetNonceValues().md

 ## RizzyNonceProvider.GetNonceValues() Method

-Retrieves the nonce values for inline scripts and styles.
-If the nonce values
+Retrieves the nonce values for the current HTTP request.
-have already been generated for the current HTTP request or provided via headers,
-they are returned from the cache; otherwise, new nonce values are generated, cached, and returned.
+New nonce values are generated and cached if not already present.

 ```csharp
 public Rizzy.Nonce.RizzyNonceValues GetNonceValues();